The Two Witnesses: Faithfulness, Discipline, and Grace

 • Titus 2:11–12 — Grace teaches us to deny ungodliness and live godly lives.

-• Rev 11:11–12 — Spirit of life raises the witnesses, then ascension in cloud.
+• Rev 11:11–12 — Spirit of life raises the witnesses to meet the Lord.

 🔎 Interpretation